LeyluIAA/cmdpasswd/README.md

 cmdpasswd is a command line tool to manage password.

-It let you securely store and display passwords.
+It let you store and display passwords.

 ## requirements